Friends-of-Monika/mas-autostart/readme.md

          The only thing you should do is to drag and drop `game` from archive into DDLC folder and let your OS *merge folders* for you on its own.
-       * **MAKE SURE** you have `DDLC.exe` file in your DDLC folder if you are using Windows; Linux users must ensure their `DDLC.sh` script is not renamed too; MacOS users *usually* don't have to worry about that, but in case any sort of problem arises, check if `DDLC` file in `MacOS` folder inside DDLC.app package is present and not renamed.
   3. Start the game and enable random chatter &mdash; in order to see enable/disable topics in 'Hey, Monika...' menu, you'll have to see random intro topic first.
   4. (Optional, but highly recommended) Install [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin)